-Courses currently offered by the Institute of Art History
+You can find courses offered at the Institute of Art History HERE:

 Students of the Institute of Art History can also take courses at the State Academy of Fine Arts Stuttgart.
 You can find the current course calender here.